 By benefiting from a stable business model, Canadian Utilities can slowly but progressively grow its earnings.
 The company consistently invests in new projects and benefits from the base rate increases, which grow at around 3% to 4% annually.
-Rate base increases, as well as other growth projects and modest margin improvements, provides us an expected growth rate of 5% annually.
-However, amid the company's latest, quite humble dividend increase, we lower our expected DPS CAGR estimates from 4% to 2.5%.
-The company will likely want to improve its payout ratio before its new projects start producing enough cash flows to re-accelerate dividend growth.
+During Q1, management filed an application with the Alberta Utilities Commission to postpone Canadian Utilities' electricity and natural gas distribution rate increases for 2021 and collect the deferred amounts beginning in 2023 to assist the local communities.
+Combining the company's growth projects, the potential for modest margin improvements but -as voluntarily pursued- postponed rate base increases, we lower our expected growth rate from 5% annually to 4%.
+Our DPS CAGR estimate remains at 2.5%.
+The company will likely improve its payout ratio before its new projects start producing enough cash flows to re-accelerate dividend growth.
 U.S. investors have enjoyed a lesser growth in their dividends than the Canadian ones over the past decade due to the depreciation of \$CAD to \$USD.
-Regardless, the stock's impressive 10-year dividend CAGR of 9.6% is more than enough to compensate for FX, progressively growing investors' income.
-Based on our return-to-normality EPS of ~\$1.55, we expect 2025 EPS and DPS of \$1.98 and \$1.58, respectively.

-Share count is in millions.
+2 Share count is in millions.

-&lt;sup>1 Estimated dividend dates; Years of Dividend Growth and Last Dividend Increase based in C\$.
+1 Estimated dividend dates; Years of Dividend Growth and Last Dividend Increase based in C\$.